 The great crime of the mini-series is that it is a classic science-fiction story that has been placed into the hands of people who give all appearance of knowing little-to-nothing about science-fiction.
 When it comes to genre material, director Nick Hurrans previous outing was the silly light romantic film Virtual Sexuality (1999) wherein a computer malfunction causes a girl to manifest her ideal guy, five episodes of Doctor Who (2005 ) and the much hated mini-series revival of The Prisoner (2009), as well as sundry other work in non-genre tv.
 Scriptwriter Matthew Graham is mostly known for episodes of Eastenders (1985 ) his previous genre outings were as creator of the tv series Life on Mars (2006-7) and the scripts for three episodes of Doctor Who.
 The chief criminal among these though is the presence of Akiva Goldsman as executive producer.
 Goldsman has laid a trail of atrocities every time he has either written or produced a script based on a genre work.
-See his scripts for the likes of Batman Forever (1995), Batman & Robin (1997), Practical Magic (1998), I, Robot (2004), I Am Legend (2007), Insurgent (2015) and The 5th Wave (2016), his producing Jonah Hex (2010) as well as directing Winters Tale (2014).
+See his scripts for the likes of Batman Forever (1995), Batman & Robin (1997), Practical Magic (1998), I, Robot (2004), I Am Legend (2007), Insurgent (2015), The 5th Wave (2016) and Rings (2017), his producing Jonah Hex (2010) as well as directing Winters Tale (2014).